YESosnovska/restaurant-kitchen-service/README.md

 ## Check it out!

-Restaurant Kitchen Service deployed to Render(https://restaurant-kitchen-service-r93o.onrender.com/)

-use login: user, password: user1234 to log in
+Use login: user2, password: user1234 to log in

 ## Features